rpgreview/papersandpaychecks/cow-orkers.md

 > Next subject, Kowalski, Leon, engineer, waste disposal, file section, new employees, six days.
 > -- opening words of Blade Runner

 Please note that this scenario for *Papers & Paychecks* refers to a publishing and distribution company called "Nile", which is readily admitted in a a satirical alternative to another company that has a book trade and also a name of a particularly long river.
-It has nothing to do with the rent company "The Nile" which distributes books online which apparently came after "our" Nile.
+It has nothing to do with the company "The Nile" which distributes books online which apparently came after "our" Nile written up and playtested.
 It seems that once again that reality is imitating fiction.

-There is also a sideways glance to Borders bookstore which underwent liquidation in 2011, and does not in any way refer to Borderlands Book Store of 866 Valencial Street, San Francisco, which specialises in fantasy, science fiction, mystery, and horror - except to encourage everyone within reasonable distance to go visit them and buy some books; more power to your arm.
+There is also a sideways glance here to Borders bookstore which underwent liquidation in 2011, and does not in any way refer to Borderlands Book Store of 866 Valencial Street, San Francisco, which specialises in fantasy, science fiction, mystery, and horror - except to encourage everyone within reasonable distance to go visit them and buy some books; more power to your arm.

 **Notes About Borderlands**